Frequently Asked Questions

-As a practical note; the official document mentioned above can be in a form of import certificate such as a custom declaration approved by the Turkish Customs indicating that those products have been imported to Turkey.
-If the use of the patent is not proved in 3 years, this does not directly result in the loss of any rights.
-However, the patent may become open to compulsory license requests from 3rd parties.
-In this case, a compulsory licensing request must be addressed to a court and the patent owner can always prove to the Court that the patent is being used in Turkey.
+As a practical note; the proof of use can be in a form of import certificate such as a custom declaration approved by the Turkish Customs indicating that those products have been imported to Turkey.
+In case of non-use of the patent, this does not directly result in the loss of any rights.
+However, pursuant article 129 of IPL, the patent may become open to compulsory license requests from 3rd parties.
+In this case, a compulsory licensing request must be addressed to a court and the patent owner can always prove to the Court that the patent is being used in Turkey

 2. If employees’ inventions are entitled to remuneration from their employer in Turkey, does the duty of remuneration remains if the inventor has left the company?

-According to Article 17 of the Patent Law, service inventions are those inventions which are made by the employee during the term of his employment, while performing, as of his obligation, the task he has been assigned to or which are based to a great extent on the experience and activity of the company.
+According to Article 113 of the IPL, service inventions are those inventions which are made by the employee during the term of his employment, while performing, as of his obligation, the task he has been assigned to or which are based to a great extent on the experience and activity of the company.
 Employee’s inventions which do not fall under the scope of service inventions are deemed to be free inventions.

 3. Preliminary injunctions – what are the criteria for grant?
 What is the appeal process of any preliminary injunction?

-4. Which regulatory provisions exist with regard to data exclusivity for data submitted with an application for a marketing authorisation for a medicinal product?
+4. Which regulatory provisions exist with regard to data exclusivity for data submitted with an application for a marketing authorization for a medicinal product?